-The Rio Grande Valley, TX.
+2. The Rio Grande Valley, Texas

 In the middle of the USA, you can’t get any more south than the Rio Grande Valley.
 Located at the southernmost tip of Texas, “The Valley” or “RGV” as locals call it, straddles the Rio Grande River.
-It’s a bustling four-county region with popular winter RV destinations like McAllen, Brownsville, South Padre Island and Harlingen.
+It’s a bustling four-county region with popular winter RV destinations like McAllen, Brownsville, South Padre Island, and Harlingen.

 The RGV is a birders paradise, with thousands of species calling it home during cold North American winters.
 And since it shares almost the same latitude as the Florida Keys, the “Winter Texans” who come here always enjoy semi-tropical, mild winter weather.
 The RGV is about halfway between the Pacific and the Atlantic, making it a do-able Texas snowbird destination no matter where you live.

-Much like Florida, you don’t go there without a reservation if you want a long-term stay at any of the most popular Winter Texan RV parks.
+Much like Florida, you don’t go there without a reservation if you want a long-term stay at any of the most popular winter Texan RV parks.
 The majority of winter guests book sites a year in advance.
 The good news is that Texas is so big you have many other great regions to explore and keep relatively warm.